imagne12138/assignment/README.md

-Python codeds for assignments in ELEC 7023 A.
+Python codes for assignments in ELEC 7023 A.